-It's remarkable to see what a godly life, lived to the fullest can do to influence not only one's immediate acquaintance but generations to come.
-In fact, towards the end of their lives, Jonathan and Sarah were rejected by their congregation for taking a stand on principle and truth.
-They were impoverished, and when Sarah died six weeks after Jonathan they left behind six children who were still dependent on them, the youngest being eight year old.
+It's remarkable to see what a godly life lived to the fullest can do to influence not only one's immediate acquaintance but generations to come.
+In fact, towards the end of their lives, their congregation rejected Jonathan and Sarah for taking a stand on principle and truth.
+They were impoverished, and when Sarah died six weeks after Jonathan, they left behind six children who were still dependent on them, the youngest being eight years old.
 They could never have imagined that they would affect the lives of millions, both their physical and spiritual descendants.

 email@example.com from upstate, NY on February 05, 2017: